Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Details About the Ryu-Takayanagi Surface in dS /CFT

 In particular, we focus on the region $\mathcal{I}^+$ where $r\rightarrow\infty$ and $T\rightarrow\infty$ in \eqref{eq:coordinate change}, which means that

 where $t$ is the static patch time at $T=\infty$.

-Now, we seek to evaluate $\Phi(\gamma)$, where $\Phi=r$ in the static patch.
-From symmetry in Fig.~\ref{fig:dS2_particle} we can see that, $\gamma$ corresponds to $T=0$ when the entangling region are points at $\mathcal{I}^\pm$.
-In global coordinates corresponds to \eqref{eq:global coord}:
+Now, we seek to evaluate $\Phi_{\rm dS}(\gamma)$, where $\Phi_{\rm dS}=r$ in the static patch.
+From symmetry in Fig.~\ref{fig:dS2_particle} we can see that $\gamma$ corresponds to $T=0$ when the entangling regions are points at $\mathcal{I}^\pm$.
+In global coordinates {the dilaton} at the extremal surface corresponds to \eqref{eq:global coord}: